Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Introduction

-Recently, the emergent research area of continual learning has received much attention in machine learning \cite{Kirkpatrick2017Overcoming,ven2020brain,Raia2020Embracing,MasseE10467Alleviating,rahaf2019continual}.
-It concerns the modeling of sequential tasks with the knowledge being acquired continually, fine-tuned and transferred throughout the entire learning process \cite{parisi2019continual}.
-Continual adaptation to the changing tasks is achieved by acquiring new information while preserving the learned knowledge.
-One long-standing challenge to be addressed is catastrophic forgetting issue, namely, learning a model with new information would influence the previously learned knowledge \cite{grosse2016a}.
-Current continual learning-based algorithms focus on the image processing and generally require the class labels \cite{Kirkpatrick2017Overcoming,ven2020brain,Raia2020Embracing,rahaf2019continual,MasseE10467Alleviating,parisi2019continual,grosse2016a}.
-One of the continual learning paradigms is called elastic weight consolidation (EWC) \cite{Kirkpatrick2017Overcoming}, in which it is analyzed that when a full data set of multiple tasks are decomposed based on a sequence of incoming tasks, the model parameter can be adjusted accordingly based on data from a new task, without sacrificing performance for any previously learned tasks.
+Recently, the emergent research area of continual learning has received much attention \cite{Kirkpatrick2017Overcoming,ven2020brain,Raia2020Embracing,MasseE10467Alleviating,parisi2019continual}.
+One long-standing challenge to be addressed is catastrophic forgetting issue, namely, learning a model with new information would influence the previously learned knowledge \cite{Kirkpatrick2017Overcoming}.
+Continual learning is concerned with continual adaptation of the model to the changing tasks by acquiring new information while preserving the learned knowledge.
+While there are diverse techniques on continual learning ranging from regularization \cite{Kirkpatrick2017Overcoming} to dynamic architectures \cite{MasseE10467Alleviating} to manipulating data memory replay \cite{ven2020brain}, the majority benchmarking applications in the literatures appear to focus on the image processing and generally require the class labels \cite{Kirkpatrick2017Overcoming,ven2020brain,Raia2020Embracing,MasseE10467Alleviating,parisi2019continual,delange2021a}.
+Nevertheless, the concept of continual learning extends to lifelong machine learning \cite{chen2018Lifelong} as well as poses open problems to related areas of machine learning such as transfer learning \cite{Weiss2016A}, etc (The readers are referred to \cite{parisi2019continual} and references within).
+Of particular interest here is its integration with domain-specific learning such as autonomous agents \cite{parisi2019continual} and conditioning monitoring \cite{zhang2021multimode}.
+One of the continual learning paradigms is called elastic weight consolidation (EWC) \cite{Kirkpatrick2017Overcoming}, in which it is analyzed that when a full data set of multiple tasks are decomposed based on a sequence of incoming tasks, the model parameters can be adjusted accordingly based on data from a new task, without sacrificing performance for any previously learned tasks.
+EWC was interpreted from Bayesian theory, thus providing excellent model interpretability \cite{Kirkpatrick2017Overcoming}.